 As low humidity is very common in some areas, especially those with colder climates, humidifiers are now used in many people's homes.
 They are a mechanical device that adds moisture to the air.

 Easy tips to improve high humidity levels in your home:

 High humidity, above 60%, should be improved in order to have a healthy home.
 There are also simple and easy adjustments you can make around your home to improve this:

 Installing a bathroom fan can help to improve air circulation in the bathroom where warm, damp air accumulates.

 A range hood is a mechanical fan situated above the oven, stove or cooktop in the kitchen.
 It helps to extract steam, heat, cooking fumes and odors from the air.

 - Washing line

 Drying clothes on a line dryer out of doors will help combat the amount of moisture you are bringing into your home.

-Humidity is one component of a wider consideration that makes up Indoor Air Quality.
-As society spends more and more time indoors, the importance of Indoor Air Quality is rising.
+Humidity is one component of a wider consideration that makes up the quality of your indoor air.
+As society spends more and more time indoors, the importance of the air you breathe in is rising.
 You can measure your humidity levels.
-More often or not people do not measure and only realise it is high once mold has already formed.
-Similarly with radon gas, people are often not inclined to measure for it until they are made aware of being in a high risk area or selling their home requires it.
-The Airthings Wave can continuously test for relative humidity levels in your home.
-Meanwhile, it additionally measures for Radon and temperature, all of which impact your Indoor Air Quality.
+More often or not people do not measure and only realize it is high once mold has already formed.
+Similarly, with radon gas, people are often not inclined to measure for it until they are made aware of being in a high-risk area or selling their home requires it.
+The Airthings Wave Plus can continuously test for relative humidity levels in your home.
+Meanwhile, it additionally measures for radon and temperature, all of which impact your indoor air quality.